How to use Radical.Tools

 - Switch to Viewer mode (toolbar, top-right).

-- Click + New view in the view list on the right panel.
+- Click + New view in the view list on the right panel, then pick a type — Structure, Flow, Hierarchy, Table, Matrix, or Wiki.

 - Give the view a name (e.g. "System Context", "Payment flow").